dougeby/IntuneDocs/InTuneDocs/Troubleshoot/general-troubleshooting-tips-for-microsoft-intune.md

   - [Send Android enrollment errors to your IT administrator](/intune/enduser/send-enrollment-errors-to-your-it-administrator-android)
   - [Send iOS enrollment errors to your IT administrator](/intune/enduser/send-errors-to-your-it-admin-ios)

--   With admin console data, (for example, for policy implementation issues), examine the intended policy and the status of that policy, as described in [Use groups to manage users and devices with Microsoft Intune](/intune/deploy-use/use-groups-to-manage-users-and-devices-with-microsoft-intune).
+-   With admin console data (for example, for policy implementation issues), examine the intended policy and the status of that policy, as described in [Use groups to manage users and devices with Microsoft Intune](/intune/deploy-use/use-groups-to-manage-users-and-devices-with-microsoft-intune).

 ## Research the solution